cutlerCLI/cutler/README.md

 </div>

-> [!WARNING]
-> Expect breaking changes before the v1 release.
-> Also expect the removal of the **x86_64** architecture with the latest coming builds as Apple has officially discontinued the
-> architecture in favor of Apple Silicon hardware.

 ## Overview

 cutler aims to simplify your macOS setup experience into an "almost" one-command procedure.
 Define your settings once, then easily apply, track, and revert changes across your system—think of it as infrastructure-as-code for your Mac.